peakflo/pfMCP/src/servers/klaviyo/README.md

 # Klaviyo Server

-guMCP server implementation for interacting with Klaviyo for email marketing, customer engagement, and audience management.
+pfMCP server implementation for interacting with Klaviyo for email marketing, customer engagement, and audience management.

 ---